 That's right, go ahead – be tough, be strong, be sexy.

-Deep down inside every individual has the desire to be perceived a certain way.
+Deep down inside every individual is the desire to be perceived a certain way.
 If not, we wouldn't spend so much money on clothes, hair gel, self-help books, gym memberships, and good-looking partners.
 Photographs solidify these aspirations.
 It is a stamp in the record books.
 This is who I am.

 Selfies and selfie sticks don't do it justice.
 It's too narcissistic.
 You look too full of yourself.
 An individual aside from yourself documenting who you are?
 That's believable.
 That's honest.
 People will buy that.